na-stewart/GrooveBot/README.md

 features include music and abbreviation organization, suspending and striking users, join and leave messages, verification, and more.

 Currently, all data is stored locally on a SQLite database.
 A pre-populated database file is included with this repository.
-Use .help for user commands and .adminhelp for admin commands.
+Use .help for user commands and .modhelp for moderator commands.

 ## Images